 Watering Tips for Your Lawn

 - Water to the right depth.
 Water should penetrate to the about 6 to 8 inches in the soil’s profile.
 Watering to a shallow depth may result a shallow rooted lawn that can dry out quickly, however watering too much is wasteful as the roots will only grow to a certain length in general.
 You can check the to penetration of the water with a stiff metal rod or something similar to a long screwdriver.
 The rod will usually move easily through the moist soil and then it will stop or become difficult as your probe reaches dry soil.
 If you so choose, you can buy a professional soil probe.
 Soil probes remove small cores of soil so that you can feel and observe how moist they are.
 They are also beneficial for looking at root color and health among other variables.

-- Morning Irrigation: The early morning is the ideal time to water your turf because the weather is usually cooler, there is less wind and the humidity is higher hence the water is less likely to evaporate.
+- Consider morning irrigation.
+The early morning is the ideal time to water your turf because the weather is usually cooler, there is less wind and the humidity is higher hence the water is less likely to evaporate.
 However, early morning does not mean midnight.
 Wet grass at night can be a recipe for a disease disaster.